aabdelhamid-dot/Case-study-Cyclistic-Bike-share/README.md

 5. Calculate number of rides for users by docking_type.
 6. Calculate number of rides for users by Season.
 7. Calculate number of rides for users by time_of_day.
+8. Calculate number of rides for users by month.

 ## Share
 1. Create visualizations, using R or Tableau, to draw your audience's attention to the most important insights.